Cryogenics VS Mechanical Freezing Systems

 LIQUID CO2 .100 KW

-Thus, with the cost of electrical energy, gasoline and diesel fuel rising at a rapid rate both liquid nitrogen and liquid carbon dioxide will Increase in price at a much more rapid rate than mechanical systems.
+Thus, with the cost of electrical energy, gasoline, and diesel fuel rising at a rapid rate, both liquid nitrogen and liquid carbon dioxide will increase in price at a much more rapid rate than mechanical systems.

 The physical characteristics of carbon dioxide that are relevant are: (Exhibit C)

-I) Normal transportation and storage 250 psig (-10° F.)
+I) Normal transportation and storage, 250 PSIG (-10° F.)

-2) Triple point 60 psig (-70° F.).
-The element is a solid, liquid and/or gas at this condition.
+2) Triple point 60 PSIG (-70° F.).
+The element is a solid, liquid, and gas at this condition.

 EXHIBIT C